-Multiply the amount of dependents claimed in each category (line 8A by \$2,500 and line 8B by \$1,250) and enter the result in the space provided for the total exemption for dependents.
+Multiply the amount of dependents claimed in each category (line 8A by \$2,500 and line 8B by \$1,250) and indicate the sum of them on line 8C provided for the total exemption for dependents.

 The Code requires you to indicate on your return the social security number of any dependent claimed who is age one or older at the end of the taxable year.
 When filing your return, you must include on Schedule A1 Individual, the name, date of birth, relationship, and social security number of each dependent claimed.
 If you do not complete such schedule, nor meet these requirements, the exemption may be disallowed.
 If the dependent does not have a social security number, you must request one at your nearest Social Security Office.